Helicobacter pylori: Research

 Results from in vitro studies suggest that fatty acids, mainly polyunsaturated fatty acids, have a bactericidal effect against H. pylori, but their in vivo effects have not been proven.

-The antibiotic resistance provided by biofilms has generated much research into targeting the mechanisms of quorum sensing used in the formation of biofilms.
+The antibiotic resistance afforded by biofilms has generated much research into targeting the mechanisms of quorum sensing used in biofilm formation.

 A suitable vaccine for H. pylori, either prophylactic or therapeutic, is an ongoing research aim.
 The Murdoch Children's Research Institute is working on developing a vaccine that, instead of specifically targeting the bacteria, aims to inhibit the inflammation that leads to the associated diseases.

 Gastric organoids can be used as models for the study of H. pylori pathogenesis.

+Research studies have shown that H. pylori comprises two distinct ecospecies, each with its own distinct gene pool, termed the Ubiquitous and Hardy ecospecies.
+The split between these two predates human migrations from Africa, which spread H. pylori around the world.
+Ubiquitous is found in all human populations, while the Hardy ecospecies is found in just a few populations that live in physically inhospitable conditions.
+All populations that contain Hardy have a meat-based diet, which suggests that this ecospecies is specifically adapted to these conditions.
+This notion is further corroborated by the fact that Hardy makes an iron cofactor urease, a trait shared with Helicobacter species that infect carnivorous hosts.